 Low-Carb Roasted Cabbage with Lime and Sriracha

 My love affair with cabbage continues with this Low-Carb Roasted Cabbage with Lime and Sriracha and this delicious recipe is low-carb, Keto, low-glycemic, gluten-free, dairy-free, South Beach Diet friendly, meatless, and can even be Paleo if you sub Sriracha for an approved hot sauce!
-Use the Diet-Type Index to find more recipes like this one.
+Use Cabbage Recipes to find more recipes like this one.

 I’ve been a cabbage fan for a long time, but I think the beginnings of my love affair with cabbage probably were stirred by a bacon and cabbage salad my mom used to make.
 I’d clean my plate when we had that for dinner, and not just because of the bacon either!
 As an adult I’ve continued to love cabbage both raw and cooked, not only for the flavor but also because it’s such an inexpensive, nutritious, and diet-friendly ingredient.